HarmaEverts/Harma/README.md

 - 👋 Hi, I’m @HarmaEverts
 - 👀 I’m interested in coding and technical writing
-- 🌱 I’m currently learning Python after being a C++ developer in the past
+- 🌱 I’m currently learning Python after having been a C++ developer in the past
 - 💞️ I love learning new skills and working together to create nice things
 - 📫 Drop me a note at mail@harmaeverts.nl if you'd like to collaborate